MShariqShoaib/DL/README.md

 in Dense Generative Adversarial Network(DGAN) Precision by this proposed method was as high up to 0.94.

+## Framework
+Tensorflow Keras, Numpy, Matplotlib and other  dependencies

 ## Methodology
 ### 1 Pre-processing
 Due to the limitation of hardware resources, and time, No preprocessing was